 Dear Participants, dear Retirees and Beneficiaries,

-Representative of the Secretary-General for the investment of the assets of the UNJSPF
+Pedro Guazo is the Representative of the Secretary-General for the investment of the UNJPSF assets